openedx/edx-documentation/en_us/shared/students/SFD_bookmarks.rst

 To mark course content so that you can come back to it later, you can bookmark any course page, up to a limit of 100 bookmarks for one course.

-Your bookmarked pages are flagged in the learning sequence at the top of the **Course** page, or you can see a list of all of your bookmarks on the **My Bookmarks** page.
+The course material that you bookmark is identified in the unit navigation bar on the **Course** page, or you can see a list of all of your bookmarks on the **My Bookmarks** page.

 .. note:: You can add up to 100 bookmarks in a course.